compute torque/chunk command

 compute cc1 all chunk/atom molecule compute myChunk all torque/chunk cc1 fix 1 all ave/time 100 1 100 c_myChunk[*] file tmp.out mode vector

 This compute calculates a global array where the number of rows = the number of chunks Nchunk as calculated by the specified compute chunk/atom command.
 The number of columns = 3 for the 3 xyz components of the torque for each chunk.
 These values can be accessed by any command that uses global array values from a compute as input.
-See Section 6.15 for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The array values are “intensive”.
 The array values will be in force-distance units.